bcgov/data-publication/pages/dsg_bcgw_data_delivery.md

 #### Option 1: Starting by Building a Physical Model

 1. Using Oracle Designer, transform and export modelled spatial objects into the appropriate DDL files to be included in the delivery kit.
-Follow the standards defined in [Naming and Describing Standards](naming_and_describing.md) and [Data Guidance and Best Practices](data_guidance_and_best_practices.md).
+Follow the standards defined in [Naming and Describing Standards](dsg_naming_describing.md) and[Data Standards](dsg_bcgw_data_standards.md).

 #### Option 2: Starting by Building Database Objects and Reverse-Engineering

-1. Using a filled-in [Dataset log file](), copy and paste the column definitions into a DDL-generation spreadsheet available [here]().
+1. Using a filled-in Dataset log file, copy and paste the column definitions into a DDL-generation spreadsheet (contact [DataBC](mailto:DataBC.DA@gov.bc.ca) for this).
 1. Copy and clean up the content in the generated tabs into a single SQL file.
 There should be one file per database table or view.
 Ensure that the DDL files include GRANT statements.
 Change any occurrences of SDO_GEOMETRY to NUMBER.
 Run the SQL file(s) in BCGW DELIVERY to make sure there are no errors.
 1. Using Oracle Designer Design Editor, reverse-engineer the DDL files into the appropriate Designer container.
 Reverse engineer tables before views.
 1. If necessary, correct any definitions of constraints and triggers, column and table comments, etc.  Make sure that SHAPE and/or GEOMETRY column data types are changed back to SDO_GEOMETRY.